Skip to content

 Launch parallel agents 30 seconds apart to break the thundering-herd dynamic — each agent claims work before the next one reads the queue.

-When multiple agents start simultaneously, they all read the same queue snapshot and contend for the same high-priority items.
+When multiple agents start at the same time, they all read the same queue snapshot and compete for the same high-priority items.
 The result:

-This is the agent-swarm analog of the thundering-herd problem in distributed systems: many processes wake simultaneously and contend for a single resource, and only one succeeds — the rest burn cycles failing to claim it.
+This is the agent-swarm version of the thundering-herd problem in distributed systems: many processes wake at once and compete for a single resource.
+Only one succeeds.
+The rest burn cycles failing to claim it.

-The fix is de-synchronizing queue reads by launching agents with a delay between each start:
+To fix this, de-synchronize the queue reads.
+Launch agents with a delay between each start:

 launch agent-1